-What’s more, Natterhub is aligned with the current UK National Curriculum, making it easy for schools to adopt a hands-on approach to learning.
+What’s more, Natterhub is aligned with the current UK National Curriculum, making it easy for educators teaching online safety in schools to adopt a hands-on approach to learning.

 This unique approach to learning through 'structured play' means schools can deliver engaging lessons about online safety for KS1 and KS2 students in a non-judgemental environment where they can learn from their mistakes.How It Works

 As part of the compulsory RSHE curriculum, schools will be required to deliver valuable Relationships & Health Education lessons.